marcusramberg/blog/content/post/2023-02-07-fosdem-2023-conference-report.md

 ### Send in the chowns()s

-This talk was a lot more low level, covering how OpenShift and eventually k8s is adding support for virtual uid ranges mapped into the host UIDs through the use of Linux user namespaces.
+This talk was a lot more low level, covering how OpenShift and eventually k8s is adding support for virtual uid ranges mapped into the host user ids through the use of Linux user namespaces.
 This allows things like safely running systemd inside a docker container for legacy apps.
 Hoping I won't need this, but still an interesting talk.